Measure impedance of circuit as function of frequency

 The measurement takes into account the initial states of the Breaker and Ideal Switch blocks.
-It also allows impedance measurements with Distributed Parameter Line blocks in your circuit.
+It also allows impedance measurements with Distributed Parameters Line blocks in your circuit.

 The source impedances are taken into account in the impedance calculations.
 By definition, the impedance of voltage sources is 0 (voltage source blocks are considered as short-circuit) and the impedance of current sources is infinite (current source blocks are considered as open-circuit).